Gene Watson's 'Real.Country.Music' (Fourteen Carat Music, 2016) Available on Monday 22 February 2016Arrow up

-In January 1961, when he was seventeen years old, Gene Watson married Mattie Louise Bivins; they had two children - Terri Lynn was born on Sunday 11 March 1962, while Gary Wayne was born in 1965.
+In January 1961, when he was seventeen years old, Gene Watson married Mattie Louise Bivins; they had two children - Terri Lynn was born on Sunday 11 March 1962, while Gary Wayne was born on Monday 1 June 1964.
 It was at this time that Gene had to lie about his age in order to get a job building missile silos in Abilene, Texas.

 Five years later, in 1966, Gene Watson moved to Dallas, Texas where an uncle helped him get his first professional job as a singer at a club called The Palms.

 However, Gene still didn't take the possibility of making a living at music seriously, until he moved to Houston where he formed a band called Gene Watson and The Other Four, a band that included one of his brothers (Eddie Watson on vocals) and three of his cousins (George Watson on drums, Pat Watson on bass guitar, and Donnie Watson on vocals, rhythm guitar and bass).

 Gene Watson and The Other Four landed a recording deal with Houston-based Tonka Records, for whom they recorded the songs 'If You Can't Come, Just Call', 'You're What's Happened To Me' and 'Please Don't Laugh At Me'.
 According to the information displayed on the Tonka record label, the first two tracks were written by Gene Watson.

 It was also at this time that Gene Watson decided to drop Gary from his name.
 Gene maintained that people were calling him Larry and Gerry, so he decided to use his middle name (Gene) instead - even then, people assumed his name was Eugene, which it wasn't.
 The band, Gene Watson and The Other Four, however, did not last very long and was soon disbanded.

 Gene Watson in a Houston, Texas auto-body repair shop, circa 1961